 The economy performance of any government from the stand point of the public sector is partly proxy by the volume and quality of infrastructure amenities accessible to its populace.
 The capacity of the government of a nation to provide social amenities is a function of the revenue at the disposal of that government.
 Most developing nations of the world have multiple strings of incomes hence the delivery of social amenities is high.
-On the contrary most developing nation of the world are mono economic, they depend largely on income generated from exports of natural resources such as oil and agricultural produces
+On the contrary most developing nation of the world are mono-economic, they depend largely on income generated from exports of natural resources such as oil and agricultural produces (Jibrin, et al., 2012; Etim., 2020)

-Notwithstanding the numerous theoretical and empirical researches, as well as policy and policy polemics, the impact of taxation on government capital expenditure in developing countries like Nigeria is still very much inconclusive.
-Prior studies suggests that tax revenue is negatively related with tax rate and by extension implies that high tax rates impedes government capital expenditure.
-Nantob (2014) argues that higher tax rates may create more distortion in revenue generation because tax evasion and tax avoidance will high.
-The author further report that lower rates will generate productive income.
-Some extant literatures suggest that there is indirect and inverse relationships between tax burden and capital expenditure.
+Notwithstanding the numerous theoretical and empirical researches, as well as policy and policy polemics, on the impact of taxation on government capital expenditure in developing countries like Nigeria is still very much inconclusive.
+Prior studies suggests that tax revenue is negatively related with taxrate and by extension implies that high tax rates impedes government capital expenditure (Gacanja, 2012).
+Nantob (2014) argues that higher tax rates may create more distortion in revenue generation because tax evasion and tax avoidance will be high.
+The author further reported that lower rates will lead to generation of more productive income.
+Some extant literatures suggest that there is an inverse relationship between tax burden and capital expenditure.

-The relationship between tax burden and provision of social amenities has led to scholarlydiscuss among policymakers in past decades and the extant literature has divulged that the allotment of tax income in an economy is influenced by government policies which often engenderbehavioural distortions of economic players.
-Investigating the effects of tax revenue on provision of social amenities can approach from three stand points, namely exogenous, endogenous and incidence schools of thought.
+The relationship between tax burden and provision of social amenities has led to scholarly discourse among policy makers in past decades and the extant literature has divulged that the allotment of tax income in an economy is influenced by government policies which often engender behavioural distortions of economic players..
+Investigating the effects of tax revenue on provision of social amenities can be approach from three stand points, namely exogenous, endogenous and incidence schools of thought.
 The exogenous school focused on the exogenous growth model as pioneered by Solow (1956) postulates that tax policy has a role to play in attaining long-term economic growth, on the premise that labour and technological progress (which is key factors responsible for economic expansion) are determined outside the model.
-At the other extreme is the endogenous school of thought focused on the endogenous growth models which according to Lucas (1988), King and Rebelo (1990) and Barro (1990) postulates that tax policy have a relationship with capital expenditure and welfare over time, and economic expansion is determined within the model.
-The incidence school of thought argues that there is a causality between tax burden (tax) and revenue generation.
-The proponents of this school of thought contend that the direction of the relationship rides on the wings of macroeconomic factors
+At the other extreme is the endogenous school of thought who focused on the endogenous growth models which according Dwivedi (2004) argued that tax policy have a significant relationship with capital expenditure and welfare over time, and economic expansion is determined within the model.
+The incidence school of thought argues that there is causality between tax burden (tax) and revenue generation.
+The proponents of this school of thought contend that the direction of the relationship between aforementioned variables ride on the wings of prevailing macroeconomic factors on ground (Bruno& Emmanuel, 2019)

-This study is built on the perspective of the incidence school of thought and draws it strength from their arguments.
-Very few prior studies looked at the causation of between tax and capital expenditure holistically and this creates the gap in knowledge that this study intend to fill.
+This study is built on the perspective of the incidence school of thought and draws its strength from their arguments.
+Very few prior studies looked at the causation between tax and capital expenditure holistically.
+This creates the gap in knowledge that this study intend to fill.
 The objective this study is to ascertain the causality between tax revenues and capital expenditure in in Nigeria.